Notice of Funding Opportunity

 - Activities that take place in the United States and its territories

-- Sustained staff salaries, office space, and overhead/operational expenses exceeding 10% of total operational costs
+- Staff salaries, office space, and overhead/operational expenses

 - Large items of durable equipment or construction programs